sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     > ---

-    > The SAP Automation Pilot subscription can be located in a different global account or sub account from the SAP Alert Notification service and SAP HANA Cloud database.
+    > The SAP Automation Pilot subscription can be located in a different global account or sub account from the SAP Alert Notification service and the SAP HANA Cloud database.

     ![create service](create-service.png)